omeyenburg/dotfiles/README.md

 To use git properly you will need to create an ssh key.

 Generate a key with ed25519:
-ssh-keygen -t ed25519 -C "your_email@example.com"
+ssh-keygen -t ed25519 -C "135001586+omeyenburg@users.noreply.github.com"

 Add the SSH key to the SSH agent: eval "$(ssh-agent -s)" ssh-add ~/.ssh/id_ed25519

-Copy the public key and paste it in Github: cat ~/.ssh/id_ed25519.pub
+Copy the public key and paste it in [Github](https://github.com/settings/keys) cat ~/.ssh/id_ed25519.pub

 Verify connection: